Medical Assisted Treatment

 - Some medications used in MAT have shown to have unpleasant side effects

 Naltrexone has shown to have the least amount of side effects.
-When a client chooses Medication-assisted Treatment at GateHouse Treatment, they are under close supervision of medical professionals who check in with them weekly on any side effects as a result of the medication
+When a client chooses Medication-assisted Treatment at GateHouse Treatment, they are under close supervision of medical professionals who check in with them regularly on any side effects as a result of the medication

 - If someone on MAT medication relapses, it is important to note that their tolerance level is lowered and therefore can be more susceptible to overdose.